dkershner6/jest-coverage-commenter-action/README.md

 # Jest Coverage Commenter GitHub Action

 GitHub Action to create a PR comment detailing how well test files are covering code.
-You can run whatever test command you want, but make sure it returns the table jest usually does into the console.
+You can run whatever test command you want, but make sure it uses the coverage reporter to match your reporter input (see below).

-**Pro tip:** The argument `--changedSince=origin/master` will allow you to only run coverages on the files changed in the PR (change `origin/master` to whatever base branch you are using).
-Just ensure you also add `fetch-depth: 0` to your checkout (example below).

 ## Usage